AndKaminer/andkaminer.github.io/_tabs/about.md

 systems (especially on the red team).
 Then, I got a bit sidetracked into ML.
 Now, I find myself working at their intersection, particularly in making ML systems fast and secure.
-I love me some pure ML research though :)
+I do have a soft spot for pure work in any of those areas though.

 I'm also casually interested in neat data structures and algorithms, operating systems, networking, and assorted